JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### Ktor

-You can add Ktor in the same way you've added the `kotlinx.coroutines` library.
+You can add Ktor in the same way you added the `kotlinx.coroutines` library earlier.
 In addition to specifying the core dependency (`ktor-client-core`) in the common source set, you also need to:

-* Add the ContentNegotiation functionality (`ktor-client-content-negotiation`), responsible for serializing/deserializing the content in a specific format.
+* Add the ContentNegotiation functionality (`ktor-client-content-negotiation`), which is responsible for serializing/deserializing the content in a specific format.
 * Add the `ktor-serialization-kotlinx-json` dependency to instruct Ktor to use the JSON format and `kotlinx.serialization` as a serialization library.
 Ktor will expect JSON data and deserialize it into a data class when receiving responses.